-You can even combo Javelin with Nimble Escape to make an attack from hiding at a range of 30 ft. at advantage.
+You can even combo Javelin with Nimble Escape to attack hiding at a range of 30 ft. at advantage.
 It’s a solid gap-closing option.

 An average of 5-10 damage per round with a +4 to hit is respectable for a CR 1 creature for sure.

 Master of None

 There are many things that a goblin boss can do.
 They have tons of options and plenty of action economy to follow through with those options.
 However, they don’t have anything they’re particularly great at.

 Their largest modifier is a +2 to dexterity.
 This means that they’re reliant on good rolls should they need to make a Constitution or Wisdom saving throw, both of which are common spell saving throw abilities.